 Ditch It When … You Took on Something You Didn’t Love

-The first couple of blogs I started didn’t really get far: I learnt a lot from creating them and building an audience, but the topics were ones I’d chosen with the hope of making some money someday.
+The first couple of blogs I started didn’t get far.
+I learnt a lot from creating them and building an audience, but the topics were ones I’d chosen mainly with the hope of making some money someday.
 The same goes for a bunch of short stories that I wrote with the aim of furthering my writing career, rather than as an end in themselves.

 Stick With It When … You Doubt Yourself

 Of course, writing what you love brings up its own set of problems.
 Perhaps you’re riddled with self-doubt: you might be having a blast writing, but what if no-one wants to read your finished novel?